pensjonatus/flash-fiction/blog/shoes-tied-and-a-pocket-full-of-bills.md

 ---
-title: 'Shoes Tied and a Pocket Full of Bills'
+title: Shoes Tied and a Pocket Full of Bills
 date: '2015-01-31'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Josh was walking down the street, looking for something to do.
 There was a